Discover Dog Sledding Travels – 4 Days (Customizable)

 Travel above the treeline of a glacial alpine valley

 After a quick but hearty breakfast we’ll get the dogs ready for the day and pack a lunch to take on the trail.
 Today we travel into a wide glacial valley surrounded by peaks reaching 2100m.
-Keep an eye out as the alpine open valley is home to woodland caribou, the Ibex herd.
+Keep an eye out as the alpine open valley is home to wood bison.
 You’ll also get to examine and learn more about the unique glacial landforms your guide told you about the previous evening.

 When we get back to camp, most of the setup work is already done!
 We will feed and care for the dogs before enjoying a hot beverage by campfire.
 After another delicious dinner you have the option of taking part in a winter survival workshop.
 We will once again keep an eye on the sky for northern lights before falling asleep in our warm, wood-heated tent.